lse-my470/lectures/User_guides/MY470_GitHub_CLI.md

 These files should now be copied to your local directory (folder).
 You can read more on ```git fetch ``` [here](https://www.atlassian.com/git/tutorials/syncing/git-fetch).

 ## 3. Working on Assignments
-Each week you will recieve a email that provides you with a GitHub Classoom link.
+Each week you will receive a email that provides you with a GitHub Classroom link.
 When you click on this link you will be directed to a page to accept the assignment and create your repo with your GitHub name (i.e. assignment-1-SianJMBrooke) in the [MY470 Organisation](https://github.com/lse-my470).
 In this repo will be your own copy of the assignment to work with, answer, and submit.

 **Step 1: Downloading your assignment**